As Der Spiegel wrote, Porto is being flooded by tourists which is good for the local economy, but it also brings a rise of tourists traps.

 - Saturdays: rojões (pork cubes cooked in pork lard) and cabrito assado no forno (baby goat cooked in the oven, it’s to die for!)

-There are those who recommend Ernesto’s famous fruit salad to finish off the meal, but I prefer a burnt crème brûlée.
+There are those who recommend Ernesto’s famous fruit salad to finish off the meal, but I prefer a crème brûlée.
 It never fails to amaze me!

 Cozinha do Manel

-Rua do Heroísmo, 215
+Rua do Heroísmo, 215 | Porto

-One of the most traditional restaurants in Porto is hidden in Bonfim, the neighborhood that divides the tourist area from the the oriental part of the city.
+One of the most traditional restaurants in Porto is hidden in Bonfim, the hipster neighborhood that divides the tourist area from the the oriental part of the city.
 I’m talking about Cozinha do Manel, a restaurant that has been cheering Porto’s palates for the past 30 years.

 Cozinha do Manel is one of the most welcoming traditional restaurants in Porto: you enter through a narrow hallway, from where you can take a sneak peek at the delicious desserts displayed on the fridge.
 The hallway gives access to a cozy dining room, covered in granite and tiles.

 As main dishes I recommend cabrito assado no forno (baby goat cooked in the oven – you need to order it with at least two days in advance!), arroz de pato (roasted duck rice) and vitela assada (roasted veal – even though, to be honest, it always feels a bit rubbery).
-If you prefer to go for fish, then I highly recommend to try bacalhau assado no forno (oven roasted codfish) or hake / octopus fillets.
+If you prefer to go for fish, I recommend you to try bacalhau assado no forno (oven roasted codfish) or hake / octopus fillets.